heinwessels/Factorio-FluidicPower/faq.md

 ## Does it work with other mods?

 It *should* work out of the box if the other mod doesn't touch power poles or create any new power poles.
 Contact me if you want to make sure that it works with your mods.
-This also means that overhaul mods like Krastorio or Space Exploration will definitely not work.
+This also means that overhaul mods like Space Exploration will definitely not work.

 ---